tripledio/tripledio.github.io/_drafts/mvc-architecture.md

 ---
 layout: post
-title: "MVC-architecture"
+title: "The MVC-architecture"
 author: guido
 header-img: "img/old_train_model.jpg"
 ---
+# The MVC Architecture

-# The M in MVC
+## The M in MVC

-In a [previous](/07/11/2017/model-anti-patterns/)  [^m-a-p] post i ranted a bit about the ambiguous use of the model in the software industry.
-In this post i would like to  address another model, namely the model from MVC.
+In a [previous](/07/11/2017/model-anti-patterns/)  [^map] post i ranted a bit about the ambiguous use of the term model in the software industry.
+In this post i would like to  address another famous model, namely the model from MVC.

 ## MVC : Model, View, Controller....
 But which model?

-One of the most widely 'known' patterns MVC (model view controller) also contains my word of the day.
-Model.
-And here the meaning of the model in MVC isn't clear either.
+Related to my previous post the meaning of the model in MVC isn't very clear either.
 Which model do me mean?
-In fact the whole meaning of MVC is unfortunately not always clear.
+In fact the whole meaning of MVC is unfortunately not always so clear.

 > The widest quoted pattern in UI development is Model View Controller (MVC) - it's also one of the most misquoted. - *Martin fowler*  [^1]

-If you google MVC you'll find a lot of explanations. ( Most of which i don't agree with. ) Going back to an appeal to authority does not always clarify things.
+If you google MVC you'll find a lot of different explanations.
+Going back to an appeal to authority does not always clarify things.

 > MVC splits *user interface* interaction into three distinct roles.
 >